robstoll/atrium/README.md

 ### Others

-In case you want to postulate an assertion about a value of one particular key, then you can use `getExisting`.
+In case you want to postulate an expectation about a value of one particular key, then you can use `getExisting`.
 For instance:

 <ex-map-3>